A research project evaluating Acceptance & Commitment Therapy (ACT) for parents of individuals with autism

 This is a research project evaluating the benefits of Acceptance & Commitment Therapy (ACT) for parents.
 ACT seeks to help individuals to struggle less with difficult things in their lives and mindfully connect with things that are most important in a way that is loving and respectful.
 With an introduction to the concept of ‘mindfulness,’ ACT does not attempt to directly change or stop unwanted thoughts or feelings, but to develop a new mindful relationship with those experiences that can free a person up to being open, and to take action consistent with what they care about.
 Each workshop is facilitated by a parent of an individual with autism and a trained clinician.

 Mothers and fathers of children, youth and adults with autism.
-Fluency in English is required.
+Fluency in English was required.

-Participating involves attending three workshop sessions held in London, Ontario:
+Participating involved attending three workshop sessions held in London, Ontario:

-As a participant in the project, you will need to attend all three sessions and complete some questionnaires before the workshop, and again on three occasions before and after the workshop.
-Participation in the workshop is free.
+As a participant in the project, they needed to attend all three sessions and complete some questionnaires before the workshop, and again on three occasions before and after the workshop.
+Participation in the workshop was free.

-This study is support by the York Research Chair in Autism and Neurodevelopmental Disability.
+This study is supported by the York Research Chair in Autism and Neurodevelopmental Disability.